-Zumelle Castle is located in the municipality of Mel in the province of Belluno, more precisely in the locality of Tiago.
-From the top of the hill overlooking the Terche stream, the best preserved castle in the entire Valbelluna has a rich and varied historical and cultural heritage that has much to say to its visitors.
+Zumelle Castle is located in the municipality of Borgo Valbelluna, in the province of Belluno, specifically in the hamlet of Tiago.
+Standing on a hill overlooking the Terche stream, it is the best‑preserved castle in the entire Valbelluna and offers visitors a rich and varied historical and cultural heritage.

-The history of the Castle of Zumelle in the Valbelluna dates back to Roman times (46-47 A.D.) when the tower, moat and palisades were built.
-Thanks to its highly strategic position, they were intended to act as a fortification to control the military road Claudia Augusta Altinate.
+The origins of Zumelle Castle date back to Roman times (46–47 A.D.), when the tower, moat and palisades were built.
+Thanks to its highly strategic position, the structure served as a fortification controlling the Claudia Augusta Altinate military road.

-During the period of the barbarian invasions, Zumelle Castle became the main point of reference in the area between Belluno, Feltre and Ceneda for the local defence against foreign incursions, thus increasing its importance as a "crossroads" between the three areas.
+During the period of barbarian invasions, the castle became the main point of reference for local defence between Belluno, Feltre and Ceneda, reinforcing its role as a crossroads between the three areas.

-Throughout the Middle Ages, the intricate events surrounding the Castle of Zumelle involved emperors, bishops and popes: continuous struggles and disputes between the people of Treviso and Belluno that slowly brought the castle to ruin.
-In 1311 it was rebuilt, thanks to the intervention of Henry VII of Luxembourg, but was used as a residence by a small number of soldiers.
-Excluded from fundamental historical events and disputes, Zumelle Castle lost its original prestige.
+Throughout the Middle Ages, the castle was at the centre of complex events involving emperors, bishops and popes.
+Continuous conflicts between the people of Treviso and Belluno gradually led to its decline.
+In 1311 it was rebuilt thanks to Emperor Henry VII of Luxembourg, but it was used only as a residence for a small garrison.
+Removed from major historical events, the castle slowly lost its original prestige.

-After three centuries of rule by the Zorzi Counts, lords of Mel, at the beginning of the 19th century the new owners of the fortress - the powerful Venetian Gritti family - sold the ancient structure to the municipality of Mel for 16,000 lire.
+After three centuries under the Zorzi Counts, lords of Mel, the fortress was sold in the early 19th century by its new owners—the powerful Venetian Gritti family—to the municipality of Mel for 16,000 lire.

-In the second half of the 20th century, Zumelle Castle was restored and completely renovated in 1999.
+In the second half of the 20th century, Zumelle Castle underwent restoration, and in 1999 it was completely renovated.

-The walk to discover the Blue Grotto, a turquoise-coloured treasure chest set in the woods of the Valbelluna, begins at Zumelle Castle.
-It takes about 20/30 minutes on foot to reach the destination.
+The walk to the Blue Grotto—a turquoise jewel set in the woods of Valbelluna—starts from Zumelle Castle.
+The walk takes about 20–30 minutes.

 See also the Blue Grotto di Mel itinerary.